samueltripp/samueltripp.github.io/_pages/research.md

 **Prior Work**

-My first year of graduate school I was fortunate to be involved in a project on Hilbert modular forms.
+My first year of graduate school I was very fortunate to be involved in a project on Hilbert modular forms.
 I helped compute canonical graded rings of parallel weight HMFs, and specialized Siegel modular forms/Igusa invariants to these spaces.

 As an undergraduate, my REU research was focused on commutative algebra; namely the level of control over the generic formal fiber of complete local rings.